 This post contains affiliate links.
 You won’t pay any more when you use these but I will earn a small commission on any purchases you make after clicking on them and I greatly appreciate it.
 Thanks for helping support my little blog!!!

-4th of July Banner
+How to Make a 4th of July Banner

-First, I cut the jeans into 6.5″ x 9″ triangles and sewed a straight stitch about 1/4″ in around the edges.
+First, I cut the jeans into 6.5″ x 9″ triangles and sewed a straight stitch about 1/4″ from the edges.
 (To get them all exactly the same shape I played around with some newspaper patterns until I got the size and shape I wanted.)
 I snipped up to that stitch about 1/2″ apart all around the two long edges.

 After sewing the seam binding to the short edge, I washed them all.
 That gave the edges their nice, soft frayed look.

 Then came the fun part of decorating each one with all my little scraps.
-After that I just tied them together.
+After that, I just tied them together.
 The fact that they’re each separate makes them adjustable for any space!

 And to make it even better, Somerset Holidays & Celebrations published my little project!